Market schedule

 StockholdersEquityincludes ~$26B in preferred stock

-How it works in OMNI
+How it works in SEC API

-- Datastream serves the derived
+- SEC API serves the derived

 commonEquity(when available) instead oftotalEquityfor book value per share